LucyHeath/ChamPeakx/README.md

 This was the final project built solo over 7 days for the General Assembly Engineering Immersive Course.

 ## Brief
-* **Build a full-stack application** by making your own backend and your own front-end
+* **Build a full-stack application** by making your own backend and your own front-end.
-* **Use a Python Django API** using Django REST Framework to serve your data from a Postgres database
+* **Use a Python Django API** using Django REST Framework to serve your data from a Postgres database.
-* **Consume your API with a separate front-end** built with React
+* **Consume your API with a separate front-end** built with React.
-* **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models
+* **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models.
-* **Implement thoughtful user stories/wireframes** that are significant enough to help you know which features are core MVP and which you can cut
+* **Implement thoughtful user stories/wireframes** that are significant enough to help you know which features are core MVP and which you can cut.
 * **Have a visually impressive design** to kick your portfolio up a notch and have something to wow future clients & employers. **ALLOW** time for this.
 * **Be deployed online** so it's publicly accessible.

 ## Features
-* All users can browse the mountaineering routes index and refine choices with difficulty filter or search by route or pek name if they know what they are looking for
+* All users can browse the mountaineering routes index and refine choices with the difficulty filter, or search by route or peak name if they know what they are looking for.
-* All users can select an individual mountaineering route and click through to find out further information about it , as well as viewing comments and images left bby other people who have already done the route.
+* All users can select an individual mountaineering route and click through to find out further information about it , as well as viewing comments and images left by others who have already done the route.
-* Users can register for an account, and then log in to leave ther own reviews and experiences, as well as upload up to 4 photos for each review, and provide a rating of their experience.
+* Users can register for an account, and then log in to leave ther own reviews and experiences, as well as upload up to four photos for each review, along with a rating of their experience.
-* Users can edit their own review comment, images or ratings.
+* Users can edit their own review (comment, images or rating).
 * Users can delete their own reviews.

 ## Technologies Used